LeBron James’ Former Teammate Picks Kobe Bryant Over ‘The King’ to “Get a Bucket”

 Mar 10, 2016; Los Angeles, CA, USA; Cleveland Cavaliers forward LeBron James (23) and Los Angeles Lakers forward Kobe Bryant (24) battle for position in the first quarter of the game at Staples Center.

-Over the years, Kobe Bryant and LeBron James have checked just about every box when it comes to greatness.
-Championships, MVPs, Finals MVPs, All-NBA selections—you name it, they have it covered.
-Their destination to the summit was common, but their respective journeys have always been very different.
+Kobe Bryant and LeBron James check just about every box when it comes to greatness.
+Championships, MVPs, Finals MVPs, All-NBA selections — you name it, they have it.
+Both have hit the summit, but their journey to the top has been very different.

 “I’ve been around both of them.
 Obviously, I played with both of them.
-If I got to get a ball to somebody to get a bucket, I’m going Kobe,” stated Williams.
+If I got to get a ball to somebody to get a bucket, I’m going Kobe,” said Williams.

 About the author